3501 S.W. 130th Ave., Davie, FL 33330

 Long Key's magnificent live oak hammock has served as an important habitat for wildlife and is one of the largest remaining stands of upland hardwood forest in Broward County.
 Typical trees found in the hardwood forest include live oak, red bay, paradise tree, strangler fig, and the occasional cabbage palm and gumbo limbo.
 Among the diverse plants you can see are many species of epiphytic bromeliads and ferns that abundantly line the limbs of the oaks.

-Additional features include a 14-acre orange grove, a remnant of a once-active citrus industry; restored wetland marshes, which have become a haven for a variety of migratory and resident birds; several man-made ponds and canals; and an active bird roost/rookery.
+Additional features include a 14-acre orange grove, a remnant of a once-active citrus industry; restored wetland marshes, which have become a haven for a variety of migratory and resident birds; and several man-made ponds and canals.
 The site is also a refuge for butterflies and a variety of mammals, including foxes and bobcats.

-Equestrian Trails: Nearly one and a half miles of trails along the restored wetlands and through the oak hammock, connecting to the Davie Multipurpose Trail.
+Nearly one and a half miles of trails along the restored wetlands and through the oak hammock, connecting to the Davie Multipurpose Trail.
+Here are Horse Trail Dos and Don'ts.

-Public Art and Design: A 120-foot-by-88-foot project by Lorna Jordan called Island Garden.
+A 120-foot-by-88-foot project by Lorna Jordan called Island Garden.
 One of the artist's concerns is the idea of the garden as a framework for enhancing habitat, and in that context this work heightens the visitor's experience of the nature center's topography.
 Pathway mosaics make reference to the sedimentary layers that have created the aquifer's layers of limestone, sand, and sandstone; pools and planters reveal the interaction between water and plants; and benches and a trellis system provide a contemplative place to experience shade and the coolness of water.
 Jordan, who has a B.A. from the University of Virginia at Charlottesville, has led teams for several award-winning projects of similar budget and scope that blur the boundaries among sculpture, ecology, architecture, and theater.
-See a video that includes this project.